Honiton and Sidmouth

 Honiton and Sidmouth is a constituency of the House of Commons in the UK Parliament.
 It was first contested at the 2024 general election.
 The current MP is Richard Foord, a Liberal Democrat who was first elected for the now abolished seat of Tiverton and Honiton at a by-election in 2022.
 He defeated Simon Jupp, who had been the Conservative MP for the now-abolished seat East Devon from 2019 to 2024.

 The constituency name refers to the Devon towns of Honiton and Sidmouth.
 It is considered by BBC News to be a battleground between the Conservatives and Liberal Democrats.

+Constituency profile

+Honiton and Sidmouth is a rural constituency located in Devon.
+It is named after its two largest towns, the inland Honiton and the coastal Sidmouth, which each have populations of around 13,000.
+The other towns in the constituency are Seaton, Colyton, Axminster, Ottery St Mary and Cullompton.
+Sidmouth and Seaton are popular with tourists and lie along the Jurassic Coast, a UNESCO World Heritage Site.
+The constituency has average levels of wealth, with the coastal areas generally being more affluent than the inland parts.
+House prices across the constituency are above the national average.

+On average, residents of the constituency are considerably older than the rest of the country.
+Levels of education and income are similar to national averages, and a high proportion of residents work in agriculture, retail and tourism.
+White people made up 97% of the population at the 2021 census.
+At the local council level, the constituency's political representation is a mixture of Liberal Democrats, Conservatives and independents, with the Liberal Democrats being more popular in the inland areas.
+An estimated 55% of voters in the constituency supported leaving the European Union in the 2016 referendum, marginally higher than the nationwide figure of 52%.

 Boundaries

-The constituency was established by the 2023 periodic review of Westminster constituencies and is composed of the following electoral wards:
+The constituency was established by the 2023 review of Westminster constituencies and is composed of the following electoral wards: